 Teachers may collaborate with Sarah to focus on a particular ecological or botanical topic.
-The final printing project may include a collaborative canvas mural, t-shirt, and/or paper poster print.
+The final printing project can also be customized.

-Note: Day 2 of the residency involves a 2-3 hour field survey and image harvest.
+Note: Standard residency program, working with 4 classrooms over 5 days.
+Day 2 of the residency involves a 2-3 hour field survey and image harvest.

 How do the five senses help us become artists and scientists?
 Exploring the trees on campus, students learn how artists and scientists observe, record and share about the world around us, and how they can too.
 As a botanist, Sarah is able to help students learn about the trees unique to their school, and how they fit into the bigger picture of the local ecosystem and world of plants globally.
 Students learn about the powers of the five senses and how these are the foundation of both art and science.
 Sarah provides a “botany buffet”of the variety of leaves, needles, cones and seeds found at school and in the local community.
 Students learn how to quickly capture distinguishing details of their plant subjects in simple drawings that also become printable textile motifs.
 Working with easy block printing tools, students print their motifs using textile patterning concepts on cotton bandanas.
 These works of art are celebrated in a closing celebration that allows students to share what they have learned about the connections between art and science and their special school forest with the wider school community.

 Creative ideas, stories, and news from artists and students across Minnesota, right in your inbox!